Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: RESULTS

 where $\left|g_{mn,\nu}(\mathbf{k},\mathbf{q})\right|^2$ represents the coupling strength for a phonon-mediated electronic transition.
 The perturbation operator $\Delta V_{\nu \mathbf{q}}$ corresponds to the phonon-induced modulation of the Kohn–Sham potential for branch $\nu$.
 Within the excitonic basis, the corresponding \textit{exc–ph} coupling is given by \cite{Fulvio2019,Lechifflart2023, Marini2024}

 where $\left|\mathcal{G}_{\beta\lambda,\nu}(\mathbf{Q},\mathbf{q})\right|^{2}$ determines the probability of phonon-mediated transitions between excitonic states.
-Physically, this interaction represents a coherent superposition of electron–hole scattering events weighted by the excitonic wave function in the transition basis \cite{Chen2020}.

-To identify the microscopic origin of ultrafast relaxation channels, we map the \textit{exc–ph} coupling strengths for phonon modes~1–6 throughout the BZ, as shown in Fig.~\ref{fgr:figure2}(a–f), averaging over the five lowest excitonic states, corresponding to $(\beta,\lambda)=(1,1),(1,2),(1,3),(1,4),(1,5)$.
+Physically, this interaction represents a coherent superposition of electron–hole scattering events weighted by the excitonic wave function in the transition basis \cite{Chen2020}.\\ To identify the microscopic origin of ultrafast relaxation channels, we map the \textit{exc–ph} coupling strengths for phonon modes~1–6 throughout the BZ, as shown in Fig.~\ref{fgr:figure2}(a–f), averaging over the five lowest excitonic states, corresponding to $(\beta,\lambda)=(1,1),(1,2),(1,3),(1,4),(1,5)$.
 Optical phonon mode~6 (LO) exhibits maximum coupling intensity near the $\mathbf{\Gamma}$ valley, while mode~5 (TO) shows enhanced interaction along the $\mathbf{\Gamma}$–\textbf{M} direction, indicating selective momentum-dependent scattering pathways. \\ The corresponding exciton scattering rates are obtained from the imaginary part of the excitonic self-energy \cite{Lechifflart2023}:

-where $\Omega_{\mathrm{BZ}}$ is the excitonic BZ volume, $n_{\mathbf{q},\nu}$ is the Bose–Einstein occupation factor and excitonic temperature $T_{\mathrm{exc}}$ enters through the Boltzmann factor \cite{Fulvio2019}.
-The imaginary part of Eq.~(\ref{self_energy}) directly yields the phonon-limited exciton lifetime, thereby linking \textit{exc-ph} coupling to ultrafast relaxation dynamics.
-Only the diagonal self-energy contributions are retained in evaluating the total scattering rates.